OPSECMethodology

 • Hardware Separation: In extreme cases, dedicated hardware that never connects to your primary network is required.

-A standard commercial VPN is insufficient for high-level OPSEC.
+A standard commercial VPN is insufficient for higher-sensitivity OPSEC.

 • The Tor Network: Useful for routing, but beware of malicious exit nodes.

 • Residential Proxies: For avoiding CAPTCHAs and imitating standard user behavior without tying the IP to your organization.
-TraxinteL utilizes a globally distributed network of rotating residential proxies to ensure no single IP is ever flagged.
+Proxy routing reduces attribution risk, but it should be treated as one control in a broader OPSEC workflow, not a guarantee.

 Investigating Closed Ecosystems